 :hover states should be the same or distinct.

-However, there's an important thing you should follow by any means.
+However, there's an important thing you should keep in mind by all means.
 Don't remove the dotted outline that browsers use for the

-:focus state, as tab navigation needs it to make the focused element visible.
-If you remove it keyboard users lose focus, literally.
+:focus state.
+Keyboard (tab) navigation will be useless if the focused element is not visible on the screen.
+If you remove the dotted outline, keyboard users will literally lose focus.
 If you're annoyed by the default outline style make it less obtrusive with extra styling, but don't remove it.